keystonejs/keystone/docs/pages/docs/config/access-control.md

 If you want to limit `create` operations, use either `access.operation.create` or `access.item.create`.
 {% /hint %}

-{% hint kind="warn" %}
-Filter based access control can impact the performance of your database queries.
-{% /hint %}

 ### Item (mutations only)

 Item-level access control lets you control which mutative operations can be applied to a list item.